 Note that this is the opposite if you are having to cut away dead wood, where the cut should be made in the dead wood so as not to make any unnecessary cuts in healthy material which can be an access point for disease.
 Unless the dead wood is threatening the longevity of your tree, we recommend you retain it in the tree as this provides a special dry deadwood habitat.
 The decay process and faunal composition is entirely different from that of deadwood on the ground.

 Making large cuts: the basics

 Deciding which branch to remove

 Select large branches for removal carefully as a mistake takes years to correct.
 The guidelines on winter pruning and restorative pruning should advise you on the considerations and so help you make your decision on which branch should be removed.

-Branches that have a narrow angle from the main trunk are more likely to snap from the trunk than branches with a wide angle.
-This is because branches with narrow angles form only partial branch collars and the narrow angle often means the expanding limbs grow together, so a bark layer is included in the branch union (or crotch), structurally weakening it.
-These can become problematic when they get older, heavier and are producing a greater weight of fruit crop.
-If a branch snaps off it can tear down the trunk causing a lot of damage, possibly breaking other limbs as it falls.
-For this reason, branches with a narrow angle to the trunk should be removed over limbs with a wider angled crotch.
+Branches that have a narrow angle from the main trunk are more likely to be shed than branches with a wide angle.
+This is because they only form partial ‘collars’ – the wrinkly bark at the branch junction – and the collar that does form becomes included in the branch union (or crotch).
+These can become problematic as the weight of the branch and fruit increases.
+If a branch snaps, aside from the obvious safety concerns, it can tear bark from the trunk and may break other limbs as it falls.
+For this reason, branches with an acute angle to the trunk should be removed in preference to limbs with a wider angle.

-The branch collar and bark ridge at the insertion point of wide angled limbs are part of the trunk wood, so provide much better mechanical strength.
-In the formative stages of shaping a tree, branches can be encouraged to grow at a wide angle from the trunk through tying or weighting the branches down whilst they grow.
+The branch collar at the insertion point of wide angled limbs is complete and embeds new wood in the trunk as it grows providing good mechanical strength.
+In the formative stages of shaping a tree, branches can be encouraged to grow at a wide angle from the trunk by tying or weighting the branches down as they grow.

 How to make large pruning cuts